-Accidents may cause emotional or mental suffering as well, which is more difficult to calculate because it’s intangible.
-For example, while you know how much it’ll cost to treat your injuries, you might not know the worth of the loss of enjoyment of life you’ve suffered.
+Accidents often cause emotional or mental suffering which is difficult to calculate.
+For example, while you know how much it will cost to treat injuries like broken bones (simply look at your medical bills), you might not know the worth of the loss of enjoyment of life that you’ve suffered.

-These damages can be hard to calculate, but with the right tools from your Texas lawyer, you’ll have a chance to find them.
-While these damages are intangible, you’ll need to seek them out to fully recover from your injury.
-Otherwise, you may not be getting the full compensation you deserve for damages like the following:
+These damages can be hard to calculate, but with the right tools and assistance from your Texas lawyer, you will be able to better quantify them.
+While they are intangible, you’ll need to address them to fully recover from your injury.
+Non-economic damages include: